carpentries-incubator/hermes_metadata_lesson/episodes/xml_schema.md

 ::: solution
 The feedback from the validator would look something like this:

-> Cvc-complex-type.2.1: Element 'datierung' Must Have No Character Or Element Information Item [children], Because The Type's Content Type Is Empty.
+> Cvc-complex-type.2.1: Element 'datierung' Must Have No Character Or Element Information Item [children], Because the Type's Content Type Is Empty.

 The element "datierung" has no content.
 It is only defined by its attribute which have to be used.
 It is called an empty element within a complexType.
 :::
 :::

 ::: keypoints
 - XML Schema is helpful to describe allowable document content.